top of page

 Is still going on,” Jean-Claude said.

-“I love all sorts of alcohol!’’
+“I love all sorts of booze!’’
 We spoke of Saint-Just.
 He lit a bonfire in the yard.

 “Ça bouffe tout!”
 Ursula said, pouring Clorox